-This year, AT's corporate emissions reduced by 23% on the base year.
-This was heavily impacted by Covid-19 restrictions which lead to the reduction in corporate activities and use of facilities, and fewer train services running in 2021/22 due to maintenance activities.
+This year, AT's corporate activities and assets emissions reduced by 27%.
+This was heavily impacted by Covid-19 restrictions which lead to the reduction in corporate activities and use of facilities.
 Thus, unless there is another extended lockdown, we are not expecting such a large reduction in the next financial year.

-Measurement of greenhouse gases.
-In measuring AT's emissions, we have applied ISO 14064-1:2018 standards, and have taken an operational control approach to determining AT's organisational boundary.
+Percentage reduction of greenhouse gases from AT's corporate activities and assets (baseline 2018/19).
 AT is on a journey towards measuring organisational-wide emissions.
 The emissions included in this SOI measure are as follows.